nikku/saxen/README.md

 ## Non-Features

-This library lacks some features known in other XML parsers such as [sax-js](https://github.com/isaacs/sax-js):
+`/saxen/` lacks some features known in other XML parsers such as [sax-js](https://github.com/isaacs/sax-js):

 * no support for parsing loose documents, such as arbitrary HTML snippets
 * no support for text trimming